 For parts that had been repaired by welding material or parts being manufactured on an additive/subtractive machines, the actual welded or generated sections can be digitized and the actual curves exported to a CAM system which can create a custom fitting cutting tool path for the parts exact shape.
 Figure 31 shows an example of an airfoil repaired by welding and finished by a process like this.

-- 5) Automated closed loop manufacturing: As the blue light sensor can be held within the machine tool magazine, measurement and cutting process can be automated with the exception of manually connecting a data interface cable
+5) Automated closed loop manufacturing: As the blue light sensor can be held within the machine tool magazine, measurement and cutting process can be automated except for manually connecting a data interface cable

-- 6) Reduction on additional repair and scraps: Parts are manufactured adaptively by using the readily available metrology data which ends up reducing the scraps generated or the need to repair parts.
+6) Reduction on additional repair and scrap: Parts are manufactured adaptively by using the readily available metrology data which ends up reducing the scraps generated or the need to repair parts.

 In conclusion, today’s competitive manufacturing environment demands best performance, best quality at least costs.
 The state of the art machine tools and controllers enables integration of a blue light laser